jianzhnie/CyberAttackSimulator/docs/source/create_a_network.rst

 Setting Node Vulnerability
 **************************

-A nodes vulnerability can be set manually at the :class:`~yawning_titan.networks.node.Node`:
+A nodes vulnerability can be set manually at the :class:`~cyberattacksim.networks.node.Node`:

 .. code:: python

     node_1.vulnerability = 0.5

-Or by configuring the :class:`~yawning_titan.networks.network.Network` to set them at random:
+Or by configuring the :class:`~cyberattacksim.networks.network.Network` to set them at random:

 .. code:: python